jbenno/course_politics_of_code/files/Additional-Information.md

 |	23	|	C
 |	22	|	C-
 |	21	|	C-
-|	20	|	F
+|	20 and lower	|	F

 ## Attendance and Participation

 - Attendance is mandatory.
-Unexcused absences or habitual lateness might result in failing the class.
+Two unexcused absences will result in lowering the grade by one half.
 .
 Being late for more than 15 minutes with no excuse will count as an unexcused absence.
 Three or more unexcused absences will result in failing the class.
 - Engaging in the class discussion, offering feedback to peers, and being mentally present is a major part of class work.
 - Presenting work and writing in class is required, giving talks on topics is expected.